-The LaLaurie Mansion, built in 1832 on Royal Street by Madame Delphine LaLaurie to live in with her third husband, two daughters and household slaves, is perhaps one of the most terrifying locations in New Orleans.
-The native socialite, born during the Spanish colonial period into a white Creole family, became infamous in April 1834 when, after responding to a fire, rescuers found seven bound slaves in the attic showing signs of severe malnourishment and mistreatment.
-Following her torture chamber discovery, LaLaurie escaped to France with her family and left behind a French Quarter landmark that has been kept alive for more than 150 years through the hair-raising stories of those who died inside the Royal Street home.
-Today, ghost tales and haunting accounts surround the renovated and restored mansion, now a private residence that can be visited by booking a haunted tour with one of the following companies: Bloody Mary’s Tours,French Quarter Phantoms, Ghost City Tours in New Orleans or Haunted History Tours.
+The LaLaurie Mansion was built in 1832 on Royal Street by Madame Delphine LaLaurie to live in with her third husband, two daughters and household slaves.
+It is perhaps one of the most terrifying locations in New Orleans.
+Delphine, born during the Spanish colonial period into a white Creole family, became infamous in April 1834 when, after responding to a fire, rescuers found several bound slaves in the attic showing signs of severe malnourishment and mistreatment.
+Following the discovery of this torture chamber, LaLaurie fled to France with her family and left behind a French Quarter landmark that has been preserved through the hair-raising stories of those who died here.
+Today, ghost tales and haunting accounts surround the mansion, now a private residence and you can take a tour when you visit.

 An imposing structure at the Royal and Iberville Street intersection, Hotel Monteleone is an 1886 French Quarter landmark simultaneously famous for being one of the few family-owned hotels in the country, and a premier spot for apparitions and paranormal activity in New Orleans.
 Inside this 15-story, Beaux Arts-style boutique hotel, which holds four generations worth of history, guests have reported seeing everything from children roaming the halls to staff members tending to their duties.
 The building’s most notorious story, though, involves its 14th-floor roaming resident Maurice Begere, a mischievous young boy who lost his life to yellow fever at the hotel during the 1890s, and now desperately searches for his deceased parents, Josephine and Jacques Begere.